-If you are an existing leaseholder and want to get a new pet, or you want to bring a pet with you when you move into your new leasehold home, the first thing you need to do is contact us and tell us.
+If you are an existing shared owner in a flat and want to get a new pet, or a new shared owner who wants to get a pet or has a pet that you want to bring with you when you move into your new home, the first thing you need to do is contact us and tell us.
 We'll be able to help you with the process, explain the terms and conditions around pet ownership, and discuss any lease restrictions with you.

-Where we have a head lease in place or there is a restrictive covenant within the land transfer for the estate, we may need to seek consent from the freeholder or Managing Agent for you to keep a pet.
+Where we have a Head lease in place or there is a restrictive covenant within the land transfer for the estate, we may need to seek consent from the freeholder or Managing Agent for you to keep a pet.